tsi-software/JavaGenerator/README.md

 However, this turned out to be a lot more complicated than writing the two classes separately.

 ## Usage
-The whole point of a generator is to convert a more complicated algorithm into a "flat" serial iterator.
+The whole point of a generator is to convert an arbitrarily complicated algorithm into a "flat" serial iterator.

-On the surface ThreadSafeGenerator and ThreadedGenerator are called in the same manner and could be used interchangeably.
+On the surface ThreadSafeGenerator&lt;T&gt; and ThreadedGenerator&lt;T&gt; are called in the same manner and could be used interchangeably.
-However, your ThreadedGenerator code must be thread safe, otherwise bad and unexpected things will happen.
+However, your ThreadedGenerator&lt;T&gt; code must be thread safe, otherwise bad and unexpected things will happen.

-Creating you generator class is straight forward:
+Creating your generator class is straight forward:
 ```java
 public class SimpleGeneratorExample extends ThreadSafeGenerator<String> { ... }
 ```